-The gap between Hamilton and comparable municipalities in the Large Industrial property class (larger than 125,000 sq. ft. in size) has also been volatile during the study period but in this case, Hamilton is in a more competitive position being below the comparators (15% below in 2017).
+The gap between Hamilton and comparable municipalities in the Large Industrial property class (larger than 125,000 square feet in size) has also been volatile during the study period but in this case, Hamilton is in a more competitive position being below the comparators (14% below in 2018).
 The fact that Hamilton's tax burden is low, however, translates into a greater tax burden for other classes, primarily the Residential property class.

-The gap between the comparators and Hamilton can be attributed to a variety of reasons including the overall decline of the manufacturing industry in Ontario which is driven by global variables and has left many municipalities with a reduced assessment base due to appeals, vacancies, etc. In addition, the Provincial Business Education Tax (BET) reduction plan, which was in place until 2013 and was used to lower the Industrial education tax rate to an annual ceiling, benefitted many of the comparators but did not provide a relief to Industrial properties in Hamilton since its education tax rate had been below the ceiling.
+The gap between the comparators and Hamilton can be attributed to a variety of reasons including the overall decline of the manufacturing industry in Ontario which is driven by global variables and has left many municipalities with a reduced assessment base due to appeals, vacancies, etc. In addition, the Provincial Business Education Tax (BET) reduction plan, which was in place until 2013 and was used to lower the Industrial education tax rate to an annual ceiling, benefitted many of the comparators but did not benefit Hamilton.

-The previously explained trend can be seen in Figure 11 below.
+The previously explained trend can be seen in Table 12.